AghilZadeh/PlateMate/sanitize-data.md

 ## How we do this:

 Some basic steps to sanitize data include:

 - Removing duplicate entries
 - Filling missing values
 - Correcting data entry errors

-See [guide](https://github.com/CodesmithLLC/dsml-modeling-guide/tree/main/preprocessing) for more info.
+See the [modeling guide](https://github.com/CodesmithLLC/dsml-modeling-guide/tree/main/preprocessing) for more info.

 ## Assumptions/Considerations

+- Keep a copy of the original data before sanitizing
 - Preprocessing steps are model dependent.
 We want are processed data to meet the assumptions of our model
 - There are multiple ways to perform preprocessing.
 We want to represent our data in the most optimal way for our model
 - It is important to keep detailed documentation of preprocessing steps.
 This is important so that other users of our model can preprocess there data similarly in order to make our model usable